SAVE 25% OFF WITH CODE "DEC25"

 Tongue and Groove Cladding

 Tongue and Groove is a good cladding method for sheds.
 One board slots into another creating gap free walls.
-Tongue and Groove sheds start at 12-16mm and will provide greater structural strength when compared to overlap cladding.
+Tongue and Groove sheds start at 12-16mm and will provide greater structural strength when compared to overlap and shiplap cladding.

 Shiplap Cladding